-The voice ROM is originally designed to continuously record the 11.2-second voice data at a 6kHz sampling rate.
-A higher sampling rate will generate voices of better playback quality, but will shorten the total recording time.
-On the other hand, a lower sampling rate will result in longer recording time but sacrifice voice quality.
+The voice ROM is originally designed to continuously record the 16.8-second voice data at a 6kHz sampling rate.
+A higher sampling rate can generate voices of better playback quality, but will shorten the total recording time.
+On the other hand, a lower sampling rate results in longer recording time but sacrifice voice quality.